Last Updated on March 30, 2025

 Meriwool is an outdoor clothing manufacturer headquartered in Pomona, California.
 They strive to make clothing for camping, backpacking, and any other outdoor adventure, all at a relatively affordable price.
+Their key focus is to aid you in exploring the outdoors and embarking on life’s adventures, all without breaking the bank.

-Brief History
+Brief History of Meriwool

 There is not much information available on the origin of Meriwool.
 They have mentioned that they are a group of friends who combined their love for the outdoors with their passion for helping others.
 This led them to form Meriwool over a decade ago.
 Since the beginning of 2018, their website has been live, and their social media since early 2019.

-What We Like
+Meriwool Review: What We Like

 We’d have to say that the top reason we love Meriwool is that they have an excellent price point on their clothing, without sacrificing quality.
 Their affordable garments stem from their mission to keep you warm and comfortable in the outdoors without breaking the bank.
 Let’s take a look at some of their base layer prices as compared with Merino wool industry standards to illustrate their commitment to affordability:

-Long Sleeve Base Layer Weight (GSM) | Meriwool Price ($) | Merino Industry Avg. ($) |
+| Long Sleeve Base Layer Weight (gsm) | Meriwool Price ($) | Merino Industry Avg. ($) |

-180 | $44.99 | $60 – $90 |
+| 180 | $44.99 | $60 – $90 |

-250 | $59.99 | $ 70 – $100 |
+| 250 | $59.99 | $ 70 – $100 |

-400 | $84.99 | $100 – $150 |
+| 400 | $84.99 | $100 – $150 |

 As you can see, Meriwool’s pricing is more affordable than the industry average.
 Also, you can tell that they price their clothing correctly as the trend line between fabric weight and price is nearly linear.
 Therefore, you know that you are always paying the proper rate for the corresponding fabric thickness.